 (b) with the consent of the parties, adjudicate simultaneously 2 or more payment disputes between the parties;

-(c) with the consent of all the parties concerned, adjudicate the payment dispute simultaneously with another payment dispute.
+(c) adjudicate a payment dispute simultaneously with one or more other payment disputes if satisfied that doing so will not adversely affect the adjudicator’s ability to adjudicate the disputes in accordance with section 30.

 (4) If an appointed adjudicator adjudicates simultaneously 2 or more payment disputes, the adjudicator may, in adjudicating one, take into account information the adjudicator receives in relation to the other, and vice versa.